webpack/webpack.js.org/src/content/concepts/loaders.md

 [`module.rules`](/configuration/module/#module-rules) allows you to specify several loaders within your webpack configuration.
 This is a concise way to display loaders, and helps to maintain clean code.
 It also offers you a full overview of each respective loader.

 In the example below note the order of the sass-loader.
-See ["Loader Features"](/concepts/loaders/#loader-features) for more information on order of loaders.
+See ["Loader Features"](/concepts/loaders/#loader-features) for more information about loaders order.

 ```js-with-links-with-details
 module.exports = {